huggingface/diffusers/examples/text_to_image/README.md

 Low-Rank Adaption of Large Language Models was first introduced by Microsoft in [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685) by *Edward J. Hu, Yelong Shen, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang, Lu Wang, Weizhu Chen*.

-In a nutshell, LoRA allows to adapt pretrained models by adding pairs of rank-decomposition matrices to existing weights and **only** training those newly added weights.
+In a nutshell, LoRA allows adapting pretrained models by adding pairs of rank-decomposition matrices to existing weights and **only** training those newly added weights.
 This has a couple of advantages:

 - Previous pretrained weights are kept frozen so that model is not prone to [catastrophic forgetting](https://www.pnas.org/doi/10.1073/pnas.1611835114).
-- Rank-decomposition matrices have significantly fewer parameters than orginal model which means that trained LoRA weights are easily portable.
+- Rank-decomposition matrices have significantly fewer parameters than original model, which means that trained LoRA weights are easily portable.
-- LoRA attention layers allow to control to which extent the model is adapted torwards new training images via a `scale` parameter.
+- LoRA attention layers allow to control to which extent the model is adapted toward new training images via a `scale` parameter.

 [cloneofsimo](https://github.com/cloneofsimo) was the first to try out LoRA training for Stable Diffusion in the popular [lora](https://github.com/cloneofsimo/lora) GitHub repository.